 A Robert Half International (RHI) study revealed four key aspects that are most influential in grading the level of job satisfaction which are at the top of the list for employees who are deciding on their career.
 These are:

-By offering fair competitive salaries you will remain attractive to your employees.
+- Compensation and Benefits: By offering fair competitive salaries you will remain attractive to your employees.
 If your salaries have not been steadily rising due to demand, they may be worth reviewing.
 JP Smith offer advice on current market salary expectations and annual salary guides.
-Benefits are also highly regarded by employees, and with demographic changes in the work place it seems that offering a one-size fits all benefits package may not be sufficient to meet employee expectations.
+Benefits are also highly regarded by employees, and with demographic changes in the workplace it seems that offering a one-size fits all benefits package may not be sufficient to meet employee expectations.
 By considering a more flexible array of benefits which employees can choose from, employees will more feel valued and recognise the employer understand that each staff member is treated as an individual.